avingas/avingas.github.io/_paintings/christ-is-king.md

 Perfect for:

--Christian art collectors
+- Christian art collectors

--Churches, chapels, and devotional spaces
+- Churches, chapels, and devotional spaces

--Homes seeking a bold statement of faith
+- Homes seeking a bold statement of faith

--Gifts for clergy, worship leaders, or loved ones
+- Gifts for clergy, worship leaders, or loved ones

--Fans of sacred art, iconography, and classical techniques
+- Fans of sacred art, iconography, and classical techniques

 This is a **one-of-a-kind original**, not a print.